robertthiesmeier/cross_site_imputation/README.md

 ```
 ### Adjusted complete case analysis

+Approach :two:

-Approach :two: Federated analysis using only studies with complete information on all variables.
+Federated analysis using only studies with complete information on all variables

 This approach takes into consideration 3/5 studies and disregards study 4 and 5 as a result of systematically missing data on C at these sites.